maishiroma/MCServerBootstrap/README.md

     - icmp
 - A Cloud Storage Bucket

-The overall cost to run this project varies greatly with usage and instance size, but it should be fairly mimimum if using the project defaults (~$1 per day).
+The overall cost to run this project varies greatly with usage and instance size, but it should be fairly mimimum if using the project defaults.

 ## How to Use